SuleimanFarah/sunpy/Developer-Standards.md

+The purpose of the page is to describe the standards that are expected of all code in sunpy.
+All potential developer should read and abide by the following standards.
+Code which does not follow these standards closely will not be accepted.

 ## Submitting Code
 In order to maintain a high-quality code, all code should be submitted as a pull requested so that the SunPy community can review the code and provide feedback.
 Pull requests can be accepted by the original author if more than 24 hours have passed.